 |STQWNP1||CCTV Camera (North Pole Road)||£20,000|

 How much money is available?

 There is currently £2.9 million of NCIL funds, collected by ward/neighbourhood plan area.
 The amount of funds available within each ward or neighbourhood plan area will vary depending on the amounts of CIL collected in that area.
-See the neighbourhood plans page for information on neighbourhood plans.
+The current amounts available are provided in the table below: